Wi-Fi R-MESH

 Wi-Fi R-Mesh is an innovative tree-topology mesh network architecture designed to extend Wi-Fi coverage.
 Through multi-level node collaboration, it effectively eliminates signal dead zones in traditional networks, enabling devices far from the AP to enjoy stable, high-speed connectivity.

-As shown on the right, the network supports multiple root nodes for broader coverage.
+As shown in the figure, the network supports multiple root nodes for broader coverage.
 Root nodes STA1 and STA2 extend to multi-level child nodes (STA1-0 to STA1-3 and STA2-0 to STA2-3), forming a clearly layered tree structure.

 This technology is ideal for large-area scenarios such as villas and multi-story office buildings, using multi-hop relaying to achieve seamless signal extension and eliminate coverage blind spots.